We care for some seriously ill and vulnerable patients, for whom coronavirus (COVID-19) remains a serious health risk.

 All outpatient appointments are being continuously reviewed.
+If your consultant feels you need to be seen face-to-face then that is the appointment we will offer you.
 Non-urgent appointments have been cancelled or moved to virtual consultations - either via telephone or video - as appropriate.

 If you are invited to attend an appointment at the hospital, please rest assured we will keep you safe and you should still come.
 If you have not heard from the relevant team about your appointment, then yours is still due to take place at the hospital.

-We hope this 'virtual visit' below helps to reassure you ahead of your visit.
+We hope this 'virtual visit' below helps to reassure you ahead of your appointment.

 If you have any further enquires after reading the government guidelines, in order to keep telephone calls to a minimum, please email our ACHD nurses.

 Our clinics are running as a mix of face-to-face appointments where required in addition to telephone and video consultations.